Stylized Water 2 - Underwater Rendering (Extension)

 On these materials, no fog gets applied, because they’re virtually invisible to the effect.
 The only way around this is to incorporate the fog shading into custom a shader for the above purposes, and using that instead.
 This is how Unity’s standard fog works, which applies fog directly to an object, rather than as a post-processing effect.

-Incorperating fog into a shader
+Incorperating underwater rendering into another shader

 The underwater fog is based on the scene depth, to determine how far away a pixel is away from the camera.